-10. Participation in Nebraska behavioral health system meetings - RBHA will attend and participate in meetings that support the development, coordination, maintenance, and monitoring of goals and activities.
+- 7. Participation in Nebraska behavioral health system meetings RBHA will attend and participate in meetings that support the development, coordination, maintenance, and monitoring of goals and activities developed by DBH in conjunction with the RBHA. - 8.
+Regional Governing Board and Regional Provider Meetings The RBHA will provide DBH with a schedule of Regional Governing Board and Regional Provider Meetings for each Fiscal Year.